valhalla/valhalla/docs/docs/sif/dynamic-costing.md

 ## SIF - Dynamic Costing within Valhalla

 Two core components of the Valhalla open source routing engine are **Thor** and **Sif**.
-These 2 companions (in Norse mythoogy Thor and Sif are husband and wife) form the basis of Valhalla's path generation algorithm.
+These 2 companions form the basis of Valhalla's path generation algorithm.
 Thor contains the path computation algorithms and traverses the routing tiles, while Sif performs **costing** that is central to forming the best path.
 Rather than baking costs into the routing graph data, Valhalla uses dynamic, run-time costing to generate costs based on a rich set of attributes stored in the routing graph tiles.
 This allows run-time generation of different types of routes (or routes with different characteristics) simply by using different costing methods and options within those methods.

 #### Path Costing Introduction